SyedTathahir/User-Engagement-Analysis-For-Restaurant-Success/README.md

 - Time-series plots to explore trends in user engagement.
 - Sentiment analysis charts to highlight the impact of positive reviews.

-# Restaurant Success Analysis Using Yelp Data

-## Problem Statement
-Understanding what drives business success in the competitive restaurant industry is critical for stakeholders.
-This analysis utilizes Yelp data to explore the dynamics of user engagement, including reviews, tips, and check-ins, and their relationship with key success metrics like review count and ratings.

 ---

 ## Key Insights